 In the meantime, I propose to install Kerberos using KiOS.
 It is an out-of-the-box version based on an adaptation of Etcher.
 Just be guided and the system is ready in 5 minutes (well everything depends on your internet connection :)).

 Go to this page to download the version that corresponds to your environment (macOS, Windows x86 or 64-bit PC, Linux x86 or 64-bit PC)

-Then follow the steps of burning the SD card using the images below.
+Then follow the steps of burning the SD board using the images below.
 It is best to assign a fixed IP address to the RPIZero.
 It is much more convenient to connect to the administration interface, retrieve the video stream on a home automation server such as Domoticz, Jeedom, Home Assistant.

 First start of KiOS on the Raspberry Pi Zero W

-Connect the camera to the Raspberry Pi and insert the SD card into the player of the RPIZero W. Turn on the power.
+Connect the camera to the Raspberry Pi and insert the SD board into the player of the RPIZero W. Turn on the power.
 Wait until the LED is no longer flashing (if you do not have a connected display or you do not have a mini HDMI to HDMI adapter).
 Open an internet browser and connect to the IP address that you have assigned to the RPIZero simply.
 Kerberos.io loads a Nginx / PHP web server.
 At first start, choose your language

 Then choose a username and password